dotnet/iot/src/devices/Ft4222/README.md

 The ```deviceNumber``` paramateris the FTDI device index you want to use.

 The example below shows how to blink a led on GPIO2 and then read the value.
 It's fully aligned and the same as the standard GPIO Driver that you pass to the GPIO Controller.
-Note that the GPIO Driver so far does not support Callbacks and events functions.
+The drive does support as well callbacks and WaitForEvent functions

 ```csharp
     const int Gpio2 = 2;